 Interview with René Knip

 Interview with the Dutch designer René Knip, specialising in three-dimensional typography and lettering.
-Part of the book 158 answers.
+From the book 158 answers.

 I would like to start this interview by asking you: What made you choose letterforms as a medium?